List Of Traffic Rules Violations And Fines In India 2024

 11. Is there a limit to the number of challans issued on my licence?

-While there is no specific limit on the total number of challans that can be issued against a driver’s licence, some local transport authorities may impose restrictions.
+While there is no specific limit on the total number of challans that can be issued against a driver’s licence, some local transport authorities may impose some restrictions.

 12. How soon is a challan generated after a violation?